 Supported readers, middleware, and smart card profiles

-Receiver for Mac supports most Mac OS X compatible smart card readers and cryptographic middleware.
+Citrix Receiver for Mac supports most macOS-compatible smart card readers and cryptographic middleware.
 Citrix has validated operation with the following.

 - Common USB connect smart card readers

 - Activeidentity client version

 - Charismathics client version